 The Amp, an Alpha PA-77 (one 8877 tube)

-Original Ham Shack in Rimrock, AZ
+First attempt at a Ham Shack in Rimrock, AZ

 Shack as of Nov 2012, showing the Armstrong Sound Soak acoustical panels covering the walls and ceiling.